Article Overview: Historic Sites In Florida

 9. De Soto National Memorial

-The De Soto National Memorial is a historical site located in Bradenton, Florida.
+The De Soto National Memorial is located in Bradenton, Florida.
 It commemorates the explorations of the Spanish explorer Hernando de Soto and his expedition through the southeastern United States in the early 16th century.

 An Expedition Fraught With Challenges